alexesmet/simple-server-socket-server/README.md

 ```
 docker build -t simple-server-socket-server .
 ```
-After succsessful building, you can start an app with:
+After successful building, you can start an app with:
 ```
 docker run -ti --network host simple-server-socket-server
 ```